03feb8:45 am10:30 amLessons From Colonial Mission HistoryMissions Breakfast Fellowship 2023

 Rev Dr Andrew Peh is a lecturer in mission at Trinity Theological College.
 He teaches in the area of mission and evangelism, missions theology, history of Christian missions and cultural anthropology amongst other missions-related courses.
 His research interests are in colonial mission history of Southeast Asia (Singapore), the missions history of East Asia (particularly Japanese Christianity) as well as the intersection between globalisation and mission praxes in our current context.

-Rev Dr Andrew is also currently appointed to Charis Methodist Church where he assists the pastors in the preaching and teaching ministries of the local church.
+Rev Dr Andrew is also currently appointed to Bukit Panjang Methodist Church where he assists the pastors in the preaching and teaching ministries of the local church.

 Singapore Centre for Global Missions+65 87980235 485 Bedok South Ave 2, Singapore 469315